 A combination of lifestyle changes and medication is typically used to help treat familial combined hyperlipidemia.
 The goal of treatment is not to cure the disorder, but to reduce the risk of heart disease.

+If you need help changing your diet, your doctor may suggest that you see a nutritionist.
 Regular exercise and weight loss are other ways you can reduce the risk of heart disease.

 Be sure to let your doctor know if you take any other medications or supplements, or if you have allergies to any drugs.